JasonMcGee0715/storytime/storytime_docs/worldContext.md

 - Right historical timing
 - Environmental stability
 - User readiness
+- Good heart and mind.
+Will use magic for good.

 ### Other Magical Artifacts and Sites
 - Ancient scrolls: Contains partial knowledge